Collaborative Belief Reasoning with LLMs for Efficient Multi-Agent Collaboration: Method

 \subsection{Bayesian Belief Collaboration}

-In DEC-POMDPs, belief modeling typically follows a Bayesian filtering framework: a \textbf{update} that incorporates posterior observation, followed by a \textbf{prediction} step based on prior beliefs.
-We adopt this well-grounded mathematical structure.
-In the update phase, we generate the agent’s beliefs using its partial observation from the environment.
-In the prediction phase, we leverage the reasoning capabilities of LLMs to predict the potential states of external environment and infer collaborator’s intents.
-The specific design is as follows.
+In DEC-POMDP, belief modeling follows a Bayesian filter~\citep{chen2003bayesian} paradigm (detailed in Appendix \ref{appendix:formulation}): a \textbf{update} step that incorporates posterior observation, followed by a \textbf{prediction} step based on prior beliefs.
+We adopt this well-grounded mathematical structure \duo{for CoBel-World}. \duo{In the update phase, the agent updates its beliefs in response to partial observations.} In the prediction phase, we leverage the reasoning capabilities of LLMs to predict the potential states of the external environment and infer collaborator’s intents.
+The design details are elaborated as follows.